nockanda/arduino490/README.md

 5.When there are 2 int type variables and 2 float type variables, send from A to B, then from B to C, and then let C transmit to the smartphone in JSON format!

-6.Transmit the string sent by Nokanda from the smartphone to C using MQTT, from C to B to LoRa, and from B to A to ESPNOW, and print the number on A's serial monitor screen!
+6.Transmit the string sent by Nockanda from the smartphone to C using MQTT, from C to B to LoRa, and from B to A to ESPNOW, and print the number on A's serial monitor screen!

 7.When there are 4 LEDs on board A, try to control them individually by the command sent from board C!
 (10=No.1 LED/OFF, 21=No.2 LED/ON)